 Aboard or Abroad?

 - She welcomed me aboard.

-Here, aboard is an adverb which means on board, on, in, or into a ship, train, airplane, bus, etc.
+Here, aboard is an adverb that means on board, on, in, or into a ship, train, airplane, bus, etc.

 - Lucy went abroad for higher study.

-Here, abroad is an adverb which means in or to a foreign country or countries.
+Here, abroad is an adverb that means in or to a foreign country or countries.